tjolsen/YAFEL/README.md

 A quick and dirty list of features that I currently (or plan to) support:
 - Eigen3 for linear algebra data structures
+- ViennaCL for GPU-accelerated iterative linear system solvers
 - Mixed element topologies (eg: triangles + quads)
 - Arbitrary-order interpolation
 - Multiple dofs per node
 - Continuous-galerkin DoFManager
 - (in progress) Discontinuous-galerkin DoFManager
-- (in progress) ASCII Output to XML-based VTU files (most simply supports single-frame data)
+- ASCII Output to XML-based VTU files (most simply supports single-frame data)
-- (in progress) HDF5 + XDMF Output for paraview (supports time-dependent data)
+- HDF5 + XDMF Output for paraview (supports time-dependent data) (feature-poor, but working)
 - Mesh Import from Gmsh
 - (future) Mesh creation for rectilinear meshes
-- (future) Mesh creation for transfinite interpolation meshes, with boundary specification with C++11 Lambda
+- (future) Mesh creation for transfinite interpolation meshes, with boundary specification with Lambda

 I'd like to give credit where it's due: this library was originally inspired by the Deal.II